It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 Going back to the news archives, Grooveyard Forgotten Favorites.

-This is oh, by the way, it's the Daily Caller that uncovered the link between Media Matters for America and the Department of Justice.
+This is, oh, by the way, it's the Daily Caller that uncovered the link between Media Matters for America and the Department of Justice.

 Daily Caller uncovered the Media Matters DOJ connection.

-Daily Caller has been on Media Matters case for some time.
+A daily caller has been on Media Matters case for some time.

 That is where members of the media find out what happened on shows like mine.